berdal84/nodable/README.md

 ```
 mkdir build
 cd build
-cmake --build . --config <Config> --target Debug
+cmake --build . --config <Config> --target install
 ```
-This will create a clean `./install/Debug` directory with only necessary files to run the software.
+This will create a clean `./install/x64/<Config>` directory with only necessary files to run the software.

 You can also open the Visual Studio solution generated into `./build` if you want.